Comparative genomics: Methods

 Alignments are used to capture information about similar sequences such as ancestry, common evolutionary descent, or common structure and function.
 Alignments can be done for both nucleotide and protein sequences.
 Alignments consist of local or global pairwise alignments, and multiple sequence alignments.
-One way to find global alignments is to use a dynamic programming algorithm known as Needleman-Wunsch algorithmwhereas Smith–Waterman algorithm used to find local alignments.
+One way to find global alignments is to use a dynamic programming algorithm known as Needleman-Wunsch algorithm whereas Smith–Waterman algorithm used to find local alignments.
 With the exponential growth of sequence databases and the emergence of longer sequences, there's a heightened interest in faster, approximate, or heuristic alignment procedures.
 Among these, the FASTA and BLAST algorithms are prominent for local pairwise alignment.
 Recent years have witnessed the development of programs tailored to aligning lengthy sequences, such as MUMmer (1999), BLASTZ (2003), and AVID (2003).
 While BLASTZ adopts a local approach, MUMmer and AVID are geared towards global alignment.
 To harness the benefits of both local and global alignment approaches, one effective strategy involves integrating them.
 Initially, a rapid variant of BLAST known as BLAT is employed to identify homologous "anchor" regions.
 These anchors are subsequently scrutinized to identify sets exhibiting conserved order and orientation.
 Such sets of anchors are then subjected to alignment using a global strategy.

 Additionally, ongoing efforts focus on optimizing existing algorithms to handle the vast amount of genome sequence data by enhancing their speed.
 Furthermore, MAVID stands out as another noteworthy pairwise alignment program specifically designed for aligning multiple genomes.

 Pairwise Comparison: The Pairwise comparison of genomic sequence data is widely utilized in comparative gene prediction.
 Many studies in comparative functional genomics lean on pairwise comparisons, wherein traits of each gene are compared with traits of other genes across species. his method yields many more comparisons than unique observations, making each comparison dependent on others.